 MTT maintained a consistent cruising speed of 30 MPH with a full payload of fuel (500 gallons of diesel) and the 9,000 lb. excavator on the deck, plus personnel.
-With MTT’s partner (Derrick Faucheux) at the controls of the excavator we were able to attack the levees and disperse the dirt removed so as to build a solid foundation for these man made canals.
+We were able to attack the levees and disperse the dirt removed so as to build a solid foundation for these man made canals.
 This allows for the tidal flow.
 One of the added benefits of the airboat was our ability to run back and forth through the new inlets to create a hard bottom and a uniform channel depth.

 The logistics of operating the excavator when it is required to dig both parallel and perpendicular to the hull proved to be a challenge.
 Stability, especially with 9,000 lbs. of shifting weight in deep water is another factor.
 The 16 ft. beam of our twin engine Super Turbine Airboat was a key factor in being able to work on this unique project and overcome any obstacle.

 Ted McIntyre, the CEO and owner of MTT said, “The thing that stands out in my mind was the expression on the people’s faces who saw this monster cruising down the Intercostal Waterway.
 Like our world famous Turbine Superbike, the cell phone salute was everywhere.
 People were taking pictures and videos knowing that no one would believe their story of this crazy Cajun contraption without photographic proof.
 The bridge operators and tug boat captains were blown away”.